fifiinart/Tic-Tac-Toe/README.md

 Hello!
 This is a little project for creating in online Tic-Tac-Toe game using `p5.js`.

-This is not finished yet, but you can play what exists here:
+This is not finished yet, but you can play what exists [here](./index.html):

-<iframe src = "./index.html" width = 500 height = 500></iframe>

 Planned changes:

 * Actually playing the game
 * 2-player support
 * AI for one-player

+If you have any questions or concerns, you can say so at my [Discord Developer Server](https://discord.gg/JTB4Cq4).